Hey there, workplace superheroes! Are you ready to embark on a journey to greatness by…

 Furthermore, when leaders let fear of hurt feelings or fear that others will perceive them as jerks or criticism from HR silence them when they should speak up, the silence is more likely to result in real Obnoxious Aggression than just saying it would.
 When people don’t tell people what they really think, when they bottle up criticism, they start to get frustrated.
 The frustration piles up inside like nuclear waste.
-It starts to leak toxicity and eventually it goes critical and blows up like a dirty bomb, spewing stuff that’s seriously hard to clean up all over the landscape.
+It starts to leak toxicity and eventually, it goes critical and blows up like a dirty bomb, spewing stuff that’s seriously hard to clean up all over the landscape.
 Don’t let that happen!

 4. To quote Colin Powell, “Being responsible sometimes means pissing people off.”

 People will often misconstrue Radical Candor as Obnoxious Aggression.
-I have found the leading a team means I have to endure a lot of “willing to be hated” moments.
+I have found that leading a team means I have to endure a lot of “willing to be hated” moments.
 This is really, seriously hard because so many of our instincts as social beings are to avoid being hated.
 Miracle is a great movie about the coach of the US hockey team whose willingness to Challenge his team Directly and hard pays off in the end–but the team certainly does not love him in the beginning.
 And he had to endure a couple of “HR” conversations with people who didn’t understand his methods.

 Part of the reason that I call it “Radical Candor” is that it’s rare.
 But the other reason is that one often has to resort to extreme language or actions to Challenge people Directly enough to get through to them.
 In the lost interview, Steve Jobs was asked why he sometimes told people, “Your work is shit,” a statement that most people would put in the “asshole” box at first blush.
 Here’s what he replied, and why I wind up putting that statement in the “Radical Candor” box: “The most important thing I think you can do for somebody who’s really good and who’s really being counted on is to point out to them when they’re not–when their work isn’t good enough.
 And to do it very clearly and to articulate why … and to get them back on track.
 [Y]ou need to do that in a way that does not call into question your confidence in their abilities but leaves not too much room for interpretation… and that’s a hard thing to do.”

 An employee at Facebook recently described an experience to me that illustrates the same sort of thing.
 Facebook had acquired his company and the transition from entrepreneur to employee at a much bigger company was difficult, and he adopted an arrogant, cynical attitude that was probably going to get him fired if he kept it up.
-After a particularly bad conversation with one executive he returned to his desk to an email from her entitled, “Don’t be a dick.”
-She took a risk with the email–it was likely to make him mad, and to land her in trouble with HR.
+After a particularly bad conversation with one executive, he returned to his desk to an email from her entitled, “Don’t be a dick.”
+She took a risk with the email–it was likely to make him mad and to land her in trouble with HR.
 However, she wanted to get through to him, and fast.
 Happily for both of them, it worked.

 When the stakes are higher than building a computer or losing a job, people often have to resort to more dramatic acts of Radical Candor.
-I read an article about the head of security, a Vietnam vet, at a firm whose offices were in the world trade center.
+I read an article about the head of security, a Vietnam vet, at a firm whose offices were in the World Trade Center.
 After the first plane hit, the building protocol was for people to stay put, so most employees at the firm went back to their work.
 The head of security knew they should evacuate, but was having a hard time getting their attention, so he jumped up on a desk and dropped his pants…he got everyone except, tragically, himself out.

 5. In calm moments, take just a moment to explain why you are about to challenge somebody so hard.

 This really only needs to take a moment.
-This is not about remembering people’s names, their birthdays, their kids names, their pets, or making idle chit chat.
+This is not about remembering people’s names, their birthdays, their kids’ names, their pets, or making idle chit-chat.
 You don’t have to have had dinners together to do this.
 It can be as fast as saying, “I want to make something really clear because it may save your life one day.”

-In fact, the origin story of Radical Candor was comes from a time when a perfect stranger on a street corner in the East Village of NYC criticized me.
+In fact, the origin story of Radical Candor comes from a time when a perfect stranger on a street corner in the East Village of NYC criticized me.
 I still have no idea who he is, but I am enormously grateful to him because he changed my whole life while waiting for a light to change.

 I was standing there with my puppy, Belvedere, whom I adored and who was absolutely untrained and undisciplined.
 I was a ruinously empathetic pet owner.
 As I was standing there, she tugged at the leash and almost wound up under the tires of a taxi roaring by.
 I pulled her back at the last moment, head over heels.